IOHprofiler/IOHprofiler.github.io/IOHanalyzer/IOHanalyzer.md

 It _provides_:

-* a web-based Graphical User Interface (GUI),
+* A web-based Graphical User Interface (GUI).
-* interactive plotting,
-* statistical evaluation,
-* report generation, and
+* Interactive plotting in two perspectives (fixed-budget and fixed-target) of both performance and tracked parameters.
+* Statistical evaluation methods.
 * `R` programming interfaces in the backend.

 It _takes as input_: